 One comprehensive review of AED cost-effectiveness found that the true cost of owning a defibrillator is about $200 per year.
 The researchers estimated this number based on the average cost of a new AED ($2,000) divided by the average expected lifespan of the device (10 years).

-To ensure the lowest cost of ownership, look at the type of warranty that’s offered.
-Many manufacturers offer an 8 year warranty, thus guaranteeing close to a decade of dependable use before a replacement device is required.
-For example, the popular HeartSine 350P is available for as low as $1,295 and comes with an 8-year warranty.
+To ensure the lowest cost of ownership, look at the type of warranty that’s offered for your chosen AED model.
+Many manufacturers offer an 8-year warranty, thus guaranteeing close to a decade of dependable use before a replacement device is required.
+For example, the popular HeartSine 350P is available for as low as $1,410.75 and comes with an 8-year warranty.

-So if we break down the AED cost annually, it comes to just $162.89 per year to have life-saving assistance at your fingertips.
-Considering that a standard Netflix account costs $156 per year, it’s a small price to pay for such an invaluable piece of equipment—especially if you live with a high-risk individual or operate a business or organization where emergencies might occur.
+So if we break down the AED cost annually, it comes to just $176.34 per year to have life-saving assistance at your fingertips.
+Considering that a standard Netflix account costs $185 per year (as of January 2024), it’s a small price to pay for such an invaluable piece of equipment—especially if you live with a high-risk individual or operate a business or organization where emergencies might occur.
 The cost is especially impressive when you consider that the production, R&D, and FDA investments may have cost the company close to a billion dollars.

 So next time you’re wondering if a new AED machine is worth the cost, consider the immense benefits and the long-term cost of ownership.
 The peace of mind alone is worth more than the dollar amount.